This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 What provision can be made to hold and manage assets for minor children and grandchildren?

-a.
-Assets can be held in a trust (eg. bare trust, an interest-in-possession trust and a discretionary trust) by a trustee for the benefit of minor children or grandchildren.
-Trusts could be created (i) during the lifetime of the settlor or (ii) upon the death of the testator or testatrix through a will (with appropriate provisions).
+Assets can be held in a trust (eg bare trust, an interest-in-possession trust and a discretionary trust) by a trustee for the benefit of minor children or grandchildren.
+Trusts could be created (i) during the lifetime of the settlor or (ii) upon the death of the testator or testatrix through a Will (with appropriate provisions creating a ‘will trust’).

 Are individuals advised to create documents or take other steps in view of their possible mental incapacity and, if so, what are the main features of the advisable arrangements?

-b.
-Donor may appoint one or more than one attorney(s) to act either jointly or jointly and severally in dealing with his or her property and financial affairs in Hong Kong.
-He or she may stipulate the effective date of the EPOA: (i) on the date it is signed before the solicitor; on a later specified date; or upon the occurrence of a later event, so long as the formality requirements are complied with:
+The donor may appoint one or more attorney(s) to act either jointly or jointly and severally in dealing with his or her property and financial affairs in Hong Kong.
+He or she may stipulate the effective date of the EPOA on the date it is signed before the solicitor; on a later specified date; or upon the occurrence of a later event, so long as the formality requirements are complied with:

 i. executed in the form prescribed in the Schedule to the Enduring Powers of Attorney (Prescribed Form) Regulation; and